EkType/Mukta/README.md

 4. Type the following commands in the Command prompt window.
 Make sure that the AFDKO directory is included in your path.

 Use `maketof -h` to view the options available to you; choose the options you want as per your needs.
 We generally use
-`makeotf -f EkMukta-Regular-fl.ttf -o EkMukta-Regular.ttf -r -S -rev` to generate the release version of the font.
+`makeotf -f Mukta-Regular-fl.ttf -o Mukta-Regular.ttf -r -S -rev` to generate the release version of the font.

 ### Branches and Pull Requests